howardsolutions/testing-intro/README.md

 - Mock: a function that you plan on just being a placeholder for something elses.

 - Spies: Keep what you have before then wraps in some abilities to have some introspection on that.

+Spying is just letting the inital things happen.

+Mock is replacing with ur own behavior.